shamesjen/tp/docs/UserGuide.md

 * The tag must exist on the person

 Examples:
-* `list` followed by `Remove Tag 2 t/friend` Removes the friend tag from the 2nd person in the address book.
+* `list` followed by `Remove Tag 2 t/friend` Removes the friend tag from the 2nd person in the telegramHandle book.

 ### 8. Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the telegramHandle book.

 Format: `clear`